MileHacker Logo

 • Tuk-tuks: These three-wheeled auto-rickshaws operate more like shared or private taxis for shorter distances.
 They provide a nimble method for getting around congested streets, especially in Old Town.

 • Route Maps: No formal, widely published route maps for matatus.
 They often display route numbers/destinations on the front.
-Ask hotel staff or locals for guidance on routes.
+Ask the hotel employees or locals for guidance on routes.

 • Fares: For matatus, pay cash directly to the conductor ("makanga") once seated.
 For tuk-tuks, negotiate and agree on the fare with the driver before starting your journey.